Associate Professor, Music Education

 Prior to her appointment at the University of Maryland, Prichard served as graduate instructor of music education at the University of Colorado, where she taught undergraduate courses in music education and supervised student teachers.
-Previously, she taught elementary and middle school band in Bowie, Maryland, and Alexandria, Virginia.
+Previously, she taught elementary and middle school instrumental music in Bowie, Maryland, and Alexandria, Virginia.

-Prichard is an active researcher, specializing in music teacher identity development, music teacher education coursework and music learning during the adolescent years.
-She has presented research and scholarly work at national and international symposia including meetings of the National Association for Music Education (NAfME), the Society for Music Teacher Education (SMTE), the national meeting of the American Educational Research Association (AERA), the Desert Skies Symposium on Music Education Research and the Suncoast Music Education Research Symposium.
+Prichard is an active researcher, specializing in music teacher identity development, music teacher evaluation and music learning during the adolescent years.
+She regularly presents research and scholarly work at national and international symposia including meetings of the National Association for Music Education (NAfME), the Society for Music Teacher Education (SMTE) and the American Educational Research Association (AERA).
 Her research and writing has been published in the Journal of Research in Music Education, the Journal of Music Teacher Education, the Bulletin of the Council for Research in Music Education and the Music Educators Journal.
 Prichard serves on the editorial board of the Journal of Music Teacher Education and serves on the state board of the Maryland Music Educators Association.

 The Impact of Music Practice Instruction on Middle School Band Students’ Independent Practice Behaviors

 Assistant Professor of Music Education Stephanie Prichard's article in the Journal of Research in Music Education.

 School of Music